Professional course Cloud Computing

 |TBC 2021-22||Enquire Now|

 For further information

-- Email: For any questions in relation to the course, i.e. content, suitability, assessments, etc. please contact the Programme Leader, Prakash Chatterjee (Prakash.Chatterjee@uwe.ac.uk).
-For queries regarding administration aspects of registration, i.e. dates, fees, etc. please contact us using the online enquiry form link or telephone number below.
+- Email: For specific questions in relation to the course content, suitability, assessments, etc. please contact the Programme Leader, Prakash Chatterjee (Prakash.Chatterjee@uwe.ac.uk).
+For all queries regarding administration aspects of registration, i.e. dates, fees, etc. please contact us using the online enquiry form link or telephone number below.